Guadalupe Mountains National Park is a hikers paradise in remote Western Texas.

 How many days do you need in Guadalupe Mountains National Park?

-If you are hoping to undertake Guadalupe Peak in addition to some of the other popular trails, you will need at least two days.
 You will also need extra time if you hope to visit the Salt Basin Dunes and/or Dogwood Canyon.

 Is Guadalupe Peak the highest point in Texas?

 Yes, Guadalupe Peak is the highest point in Texas standing at 8,751 feet (2,667m).

 How long does it take to hike to the top of Guadalupe Peak?

 The hike to Guadalupe Peak typically takes around 6-8 hours.
 It is an 8.4-mile round trip with an elevation gain of 3000 feet (914m).